 Sewing patterns

 This is a great easy Christmas stocking pattern which repurposes an old jumper or piece of knitwear, and as stocking shapes go, this mitten take on it is a fun idea.
-You can trim the bottom of the cuff in any way that takes your fancy.
-Faux fur could be cute…?
+So cute with candy canes poking out of the top… You can trim the bottom of the cuff in any way that takes your fancy.
+Faux fur around the edge of the cuff could be cute…?
+The exterior fabric that you use to make the main body of the stocking is the key choice.
+I’d probably keep my own choice to cotton fabrics with a contrasting fabric for the cuff panel and for making a lined stocking.

 christmas stocking free sewing pattern repurposing old knitwear into a mitten shaped stocking